pocomane/brewed-in-the-apocalypse/bita.md

 particular detail, first give it in the most concise way you can found, than you can elaborate it.

-Here, since it is a player move, "you" just means "the player".
-So the player have to reply to the "What do you do" telling the action of eir character.
+Here, since it is a protagonist move, "you" just means "the protagonist".
+So the protagonist have to reply to the "What do you do" telling the action of eir character.
 There is also an option to ask more details, so how you can easily guess now, there is this other move for the scenarist:

-__Describe some details__ when a player asks to you to better describe some details about the current scene, just do it, unless ey is asking for something eir character is not supposed to know, see or understand.
+__Describe some details__ when a protagonist asks to you to better describe some details about the current scene, just do it, unless ey is asking for something eir character is not supposed to know, see or understand.
 In such cases just said "You do not know".